 Most of the time a destination is one of three things.
 It’s either so expensive that only the wealthy can enjoy its luxuries, so stormy that only surfers would ever have fun, or so far away that it would only be worth going if you stayed for several weeks.
 The Italian island of Sardinia is none of those things.
 Diverse and breath-taking, it’s not just a port of call for high society, but also a paradise for surfers and the perfect place for all of those who want to experience an unforgettable holiday.
 It’s high time that I dedicated a fitting article to the island, which has long been known as Europe’s Caribbean.

-Unfortunately there are currently no direct flights offered by carriers such as Ryanair or Aer Lingus, but with just one stopover along the way I’d say that isn’t too bad at all!
+With direct flights from Dublin to Cagliari, you can fly to Sardinia with Ryanair in only 3 hours!
 Once on the island, I would recommend hiring a rental car so you can explore.
 Getting around on public transport is possible but it’s quite difficult.

 Once you’ve figured out when you’re coming you’re just left with the question of where and how you’d like to spend your holiday.
 Are you craving a luxurious hotel, or would you prefer a private holiday home?
 Many affordable holiday homes in Sardinia come with a terrace complete with a view of the sea.
 Or would you rather have a bit of adventure and spend your nights under the stars?
 Camping is another thing that I can really recommend doing on the island.
 It’s incredibly easy to cater for yourself too, since there are supermarkets everywhere!